 Dual Powered Lighting Circuit

-Power a lighting circuit from renewable energy or mains electricitylighting | electric circuit
+Power a lighting circuit from renewable energy or mains electricityhome > lighting | electric circuit

 In our article Switch from Inverter to Mains Automatically we looked at how a lighting circuit can be powered by renewable energy, but with an automatic mains power back up.
 The system described was basic, but still too complicated for the average enthusiast.